Gonzalez-Ernesto/Budget-Organizer-App/README.md

 ## Lessons Learned

 This project was meant to be the capstone project of the Python Developer program at NcLab.
-I could proudly say that the NClab program gave me all the tools to implement the functionality of this app, and avoiding an Object Oriented Design was a priority to prove that although the introductory  Python Developer Course does not dive into OOP and other topics like resources and data structure, still offer not only the foundation to learn those advance concepts quickly but a set of tools to be successful in the industry starting at entry-level positions.
+I could proudly say that the NClab program gave me all the tools to implement the functionality of this app, and avoiding an Object Oriented Design was a priority to prove that although the introductory  Python Developer Course does not dive into OOP and other topics like resources management and data structure, it offers not only the foundation to learn those advance concepts quickly but a set of tools to be successful in the industry starting at entry-level positions.
 	Implementing the interface was the most challenging part of this project.
 Not using the PYQT5 editor was intentional for the same learning purpose described early; however, this approach and avoiding OOP design were costly in several ways.
-The first and most noticeable consequence was an interface that needed to be updated and attractive.
-At the implementation level, the most significant consequence was that the code grew exponentially to the order of thousands of lines, making it extremely hard for only one developer to debug and maintain the code.
+The first and most noticeable consequence was an interface that needs to be updated to make it more friendly and attractive.
+At the implementation level, the most significant consequence was that the code grew exponentially to the order of thousands of lines, making it extremely hard for only one developer to debug and maintain.
     Lastly, since I did not have previous experience with PYQT5, the initial design had to be modified more than once, reaching improvisation more than once.

 ## How to Use It